(All fields required)

 Certification: American Nurses Credentialing Center, Pediatric Nurse Practitioner.

-Cindy A. Wesolowski, RN, CNP Pediatric Nurse Practitioner, Division of Neurology
+Cindy A. Wesolowski, MSN, APRN, CNP Pediatric Nurse Practitioner, Division of Neurology

-Shannon Kathleen White, DNP, CNP Nurse Practitioner, Headache Center
+Shannon Kathleen White, DNP, APRN, CNP Nurse Practitioner, Headache Center

 Nurse Practitioner, Headache Center